christophejunke/sdl2-event-loop/README.md

 # Overview

-The extensions provides a different event loop than `SDL2:WITH-EVENT-LOOP`, with the following goals in mind:
+This system provides an alternative event loop in place of `SDL2:WITH-EVENT-LOOP`, with the following goals in mind:

-- Be it easy to either (i) handle all events in the same function, like `SDL2:WITH-EVENT-LOOP`, or (ii) delegate event handling to other functions.
+- Be it easy to either handle all events in the same function, like `SDL2:WITH-EVENT-LOOP`, or delegate event handling to other functions.

 - Help Common Lisp environments display context-sensititve information about each kind of event, notably which